 Privately owned 50-acre property with 1,300 feet shoreline; the former Girl Scouts’ Camp Marion White; new owner donated beaver ponds/heron rookery east of Swamp Road to create Tracy Brook Wildlife Sanctuary (100th MA Audubon sanctuary); southern part of the Camp was the former Camp Bluebird, of Women's Club of Pittsfield.

 South Pond Farm condominiums (46 units); this community is in Pittsfield; formerly part of the Scace Flower Farm.

-The Camp by Bousquet, owned & operated year-round by Mill Town Capital as a component of 3-venue outdoor recreation complex including Bousquet Ski & Bousquet Sport (the former Berkshire West Athletic Club).
-Was Lakeside Christian Camp & Conference Center (Baptist, year-round) for 40 years until spring 2020; Lakeside was preceded by Camp Allegro for girls from late 1930’s until 1979; PA system announced the uniform of the day.
+The Camp by Bousquet, owned & operated year-round by Mill Town Capital as a component of a 3-venue outdoor recreation complex including Bousquet Ski & Bousquet Sport (the former Berkshire West Athletic Club).
+Was Lakeside Christian Camp & Conference Center (Baptist, year-round) for 40 years until spring 2020; Lakeside was preceded by Camp Allegro for NY City Jewish girls from late 1930’s until 1979; PA system announced the uniform of the day.
 The first camp located there was the Boy Scouts' Camp Peirson, 1916 to 1929.

 Dam – Mill owner built it in 1864; it expanded the pond acreage by 1/3; the outflow feeds the West Branch of the Housatonic River; Mill Town Capital owns & maintains the dam.

 Richmond Town Beach – It is actually on Pittsfield land; open summers 11 am to 5 pm with lifeguards except on Mondays; gated accessible beach; no dogs; site of historic ice house; the ice was shipped by train to NY City.